Zack-y11/portfolio/README.md

 ### 2. Add Your Content:

-Edit the `cv.json` file to create your own printable Portfolio/CV.
+Edit the `cv.json` file to create your own Portfolio/CV.

 ### 3. Launch the Development Server: